cjrose/TF2-Config/README.md

 * `PGDN`    -   Shows all the keybinds for the Demo Support Extension
 * `[`       -   Shows all the keybinds for the HUD Editing / Fixes Extension

+## Customizing
+You can customize the keybinds and all the settings to your liking.
+Feel free to edit any .cfg in the `TF2-Config/cfg/user/` folder.

 ## Credits
 I didn't make all of these configs, some of them are stolen from TF.TV.
 Also, the underlying graphics settings are set through Mastercomfig's Module feature.
 Check `TF2-Config/cfg/user/modules.cfg` and [the docs](https://docs.mastercomfig.com/en/latest/customization/modules/) for more info.